iitmcvg/Object-Localization-and-Tracking/README.md

 1) Meanshift and Camshift Algorithms
 2) Histograms
 3) Grabcut Algorithm
-4) Linear Regression for predicting the vertices of the bounding boxes.
+4) Convolutional Neural network to predict four corners for the rectangle
+5) Linear regression loss function to train the network.